-Undergraduate creative writers hone their craft in workshop courses and contribute to the campus literary magazine, Graffiti, and the campus newspaper, Touchstone.
+Undergraduate creative writers hone their craft in workshop courses and contribute to the campus literary magazine, Graffiti.
 Graduate writers can work at their own pace to build upon their already strong ability to write and think critically.

 Students read broadly and deeply, in both published and peer work, and write extensively across genre and form.
 Classes examine character development, diction, genre, narrative, point of view, structure, voice.
 Emphases are on generating new work, critical reasoning and analysis, oral communication and revision.
 The program provides a foundation of critical study, written and oral communication, and self-expression.
 Classes are small, supportive and taught by working writers.

 Classes are offered in: Fiction, Advanced Fiction, Journalism, Advanced Journalism, Narrative Studies, Poetry, Screenwriting, Advanced Screenwriting, Playwriting and Writing for the Media.
-Students' undergraduate studies culminate in the Senior Writing Project, under the mentorship of the CPW director.
+Students' undergraduate studies culminate in the Senior Writing Project, under the mentorship of the creative writing faculty.

 Each fall and spring, the CPW program hosts a faculty-student reading and each spring the English Department awards the Eileen O'Gorman Undergraduate Prize in Fiction, the Robert O'Clair Undergraduate Prize in Poetry, the Sr. Margaret Williams Prize for Literary Criticism, the Dan Masterson Prize for Screenwriting, and the William K. Everson Prize for Writing on Film.